westlinkin/CacheUtilsLibrary/README.md

 ```

 ##Configuration
-You need to configurate `CacheUtilsLibrary` in your `Application` class.
+You need to configure `CacheUtilsLibrary` in your `Application` class.

 ```Java
 public class MyApplication extends Application {